hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-## Introduction to ZKP
+## Introduction

-A zero-knowledge proof lets a prover convince a verifier about the truth of some statement about certain values, without revealing these values.
+A zero-knowledge proof enables a prover to convince a verifier of the truth of some statement about certain values, without revealing those values.
 For example, a prover may know that values `A` and `B` have an equal discrete logarithm.
 That is, for some `x`, `A = g^x` and `B = h^x`.
 It could convince a verifier that this is true by revealing `x`.
 If the prover would rather not disclose `x`, it could instead construct a zero-knowledge proof of this statement, and send the resulting proof to the verifier.
-The erifier can now be sure that `log_g(A) = log_h(B)`, without knowing the discrete log `x`.
+The verifier can now be sure that `log_g(A) = log_h(B)`, without knowing the discrete log `x`.

-## Introduction to Zmix

 In the example above, we have three pieces of data: